Another Book of Nothing Chapters 20 - 24:

 The Ashtavakra Gita

-So then, as it becomes impossible to identify our true self as any object of our conscious awareness, we can only conclude that our true essence is consciousness or awareness itself - that principle which illumines the myriad forms, ideas, thoughts and opinions which constitute individual identity and which are defined and nurtured by the senses and mind in tandem with the objects of their perception, whilst itself remaining perfectly equanimous, untouched by anything, and utterly free, having absolutely no form or identity of its own.
+So then, as it becomes impossible to identify our true self as any object of our conscious awareness, we can only conclude that our true essence is consciousness or awareness itself - that principle which illumines the myriad forms, ideas, thoughts and opinions which constitute individual identity and which are defined and nurtured by the senses and mind in tandem with the objects of their perception, whilst itself remaining perfectly detached and equanimous, an evenness that is untouched by anything at all, and utterly free, having absolutely no form or identity of its own.

 Oh, to find somewhere else to look